Moving Expenses Tax Deduction Canada

 CategoryEligible ExpensesTypical Amount

-Selling costs (old home)Real estate commission, legal fees, advertising, mortgage discharge feesC$5,000 – C$30,000
+Selling costs (old home)Real-estate commission, legal/notary fees, advertising, and mortgage prepayment penalty when selling the former homeC$5,000 – C$30,000

 How to Claim: T1-M Form Step-by-Step